avt0xd/SpotP3/README.md

 How to Install
 --------------

-1. Install flash, yt_dlp and tekore using the commands one-by-one
+1. Install flask, yt_dlp and tekore using the commands one-by-one

           pip install yt_dlp